 Q: Why do I need to rotate my tires?

 A: Rotating your tires is necessary due to the job performed by the tires.
 The front tires carry the weight of the engine and transmission and wear faster as a result.
 The fact that they also lead the car around corners doesn’t help either.
-The rear tires carry much less weight and simply follow the front tires which results in slower wear.
+The rear tires carry much less weight and simply follow the front tires which result in slower wear.
 Rotating your tires extends the lifespan of the set and allows you to purchase a new set all at once.

 Q: When do I need new brakes?